EranStarkLab/CCH-deconvolution/README.md

 # CCH-deconvolution-
-Deconvolution algorithm for removing burst spiking artifacts from CCH CCH deconvolution
+Deconvolution algorithm for removing burst spiking artifacts from CCH

 ## Overview
 The core CCH deconvolution algorithm described by Spivak et al. is implemented by the MATLAB routine cchdeconv.m

 To estimate spike transmission (quantification and detection) between two spike trains, use the routine cch_stg.m.
 This routine takes as inputs a CCH (or CCHs), ACHs, and the number of spikes in each corresponding spike train.

 To compute CCHs and ACHs from spike trains, you must use an external routine (not part of this directory).
-One option is CCG.m, available from FMAToolbox.
+One option is [CCG.m,](https://github.com/michael-zugaro/FMAToolbox/blob/master/Analyses/CCG.m) available from [FMAToolbox](https://github.com/michael-zugaro/FMAToolbox).

 ## Demo
 To demonstrate the entire pipeline from multiple labelled spike trains, a cch_stg_demo.m is available.
 To run the demo, you will need the following:

-Routines (CCH deconvolution)
+### Routines (CCH deconvolution)
+- cch_stg_demo.m
+  - the demo, calls all other routines
+- call_cch_stg.m
+  - computes dcCCHs and eSTGs from multiple spike trains
+- cch_stg.m
-cch_stg_demo.m 		the demo, calls all other routines call_cch_stg.m		computes dcCCHs and eSTGs from multiple spike trains cch_stg.m 			computes dcCCHs and eSTGs from CCHs, ACHs, and spike counts cchdeconv.m			computes dcCCHs from CCHs, ACHs, and spike counts cch_conv.m			computes predictors from dcCCHs or CCHs calc_stg.m 			computes STGs from crCCHs
+  - computes dcCCHs and eSTGs from CCHs, ACHs, and spike counts
+- cchdeconv.m
+  - computes dcCCHs from CCHs, ACHs, and spike counts
+- cch_conv.m
+  - computes predictors from dcCCHs or CCHs
+- calc_stg.m
+  - computes STGs from crCCHs

-Data
+## Data
 simData.mat			spike trains simulated over 6 hours eight pairs, with strong/weak excitatory/inhibitory connections, with/without bursts
 CA1_Data.mat 	spike trains of 6 units, recorded from CA1 of a freely-moving mouse over ~5 hours.